- 2014-15 AUDITIONS for all lessons, ensembles, and performance offerings announced!

 Music Performance at Columbia University

-The Music Performance Program of Columbia University (MPP), directed by Prof. Deborah Bradley-Kramer, seeks to enable students to develop as musicians within the academic setting of Columbia, by providing and facilitating opportunities for musical instruction, participation, and performance.
+The Music Performance Program of Columbia University (MPP) seeks to enable students to develop as musicians within the academic setting of Columbia, by providing and facilitating opportunities for musical instruction, participation, and performance.
 (Sign up for a weekly email listing all MPP-sponsored concerts and events, ticket discounts, and performance opportunities by sending an email to firstname.lastname@example.org )

 The Louis Armstrong Jazz Performance Program, directed by Professor Chris Washburne, offers both undergraduate and graduate students jazz performance experience and private lessons.
 To learn more about Jazz programs at Columbia University, please visit the Jazz at Columbia page.